lcs27/LaTeX-template/README.md

 This is the $\LaTeX$ template created by lcs27 for homework in CentraleSupélec and Beihang University.

 ## Mathmatical symbols
-[LCSsymbols](.\symbols\LCSsymbols.sty)designed a set of mathmatical symbols which may be useful.
+[LCSsymbols](./symbols/LCSsymbols.sty)designed a set of mathmatical symbols which may be useful.
 It regroups classical math packages and some personnal designed shortcut to help writing mathmatical paper.
-For a better explanation of this, please read the [user guide](.\symbols\LCSsymbols.md).
+For a better explanation of this, please read the [user guide](./symbols/LCSsymbols.md).

+DON'T SEE FOLLOWING NOTES:
 ;## Contents
 ;There are two kinds of templates:
 ;- article template